alverena/documentation/user_guide_roles/sales_tools/magento_carts_orders.rst

 To created a shopping cart of order:

-- Go to the :ref:`View page <user-guide-ui-components-view-pages>` of a :ref:`Magento customer <user-guide-magento-entities-customers>`.
+- Go to the :ref:`view page <user-guide-ui-components-view-pages>` of a :ref:`Magento customer <user-guide-magento-entities-customers>`.

 - Click the :guilabel:`Create Order`.